encannedy/cytoo/README.md

 ## Installation

-clone the repo and follow the promps once npm is initialized
+clone the repo

 ## Usage

-this project is intended to create a readme file
+It is intended to help generate a readme file

 ## License